Opioid Overdose

 The Problem

-- Despite the existence of Good Samaritan protections, many people are still afraid to call 911 to report an opioid overdose
+- Despite the existence of Good Samaritan protections, many people are still afraid to call 911 to report an overdose

 - Traditional 911 responders are limited in their ability to refer overdose victims to needed social services